-MEALTIMES - We eat breakfast and lunch together but you will be expected to prepare breakfast for yourselves basic food is provided for this, tea, coffee, breakfast cereals, toast and marmalade I will make a cooked main meal for lunch time after you finish work which we eat together outside if the weather is good most of the time we are lucky.
+MEALTIMES - We eat breakfast and lunch together but you will be expected to prepare breakfast for yourselves basic food is provided for this, tea, coffee, breakfast cereals, eggs, toast and marmalade I will make a cooked main meal for lunch time after you finish work which we eat together outside if the weather is good, most of the time we are lucky.
 The second meal of the day in the evening will be a light meal that you will prepare for yourself like a sandwich.
-Normally in England we have our light meal at lunchtime but I have changed this around so that when you have finished working and are hungry you have your cooked meal at lunchtime and a lighter snacky meal in the evening.
-You have your own kitchen and fridge to do this.
+Normally in England we have our light meal at lunchtime but I have changed this around so that when you have finished your morning's work and are hungry I have a cooked meal ready for you.

 SUPERMARKET - I provide basic but adequate food.
 Anything you may like to eat that I don't provide Avocados, lemons or limes for example or things I provide but in limited quantities will be up to you to buy.
 My fruit bowl usually has apples and oranges in it.
 I provide a selection of cereals but again If you want something different/extra the large Tesco supermarket also Lidl just over a mile away sells everything There is also a pizza house and and a few other shops along with two charity shops useful if you want to buy recycled clothes etc though I do also have several things you can borrow if needs be that other helpers have left for others to use when they have gone home.
 Old coats to work in and some old trousers and socks and most of the time gloves to garden with.